"The hikes are like nothing we've ever experienced."

 How did you prepare?

+Before the trip, we watched the weather closely and packed our clothing in anticipation of a wide range of conditions.
 We're used to hiking in the Rocky Mountains and understand the need for lightweight, breathable clothing that can be layered for both summer and near-winter conditions on the same day hike.
-On our day hikes, we each carried 4-5 lightweight upper layers and 3 lower layers that included a rainproof shell (and we used them all on more than one occasion).
+On our day hikes, we each carried four or five lightweight upper layers and three lower layers including a rainproof shell, and we used them all on more than one occasion.

 What was the best part of your trip?

-The next day, we added a kayak rental in Aurland from a very relaxed operation along the shore in town.
-The weather was so marvellous that we kayaked to the other side of the fjord and went cliff diving into the deep cool waters there.
+We also loved Aurland.
+The hike from Ostebo to Vassbygdi was a huge highlight, and the following day we added a kayak rental in Aurland from a wonderfully relaxed operation along the shore in town.
+The weather was marvellous and we kayaked to the other side of the fjord and went cliff diving into the deep, cool waters.

-...and the most challenging part?
+And the most challenging part?

 Your favourite destination?

-Finse was stark and wonderful.
-The hikes to the north of the lodge are like nothing we've ever experienced.
-The contrast between the rock and the colourful mosses and lichens made the place seem unworldly.
-Our bike ride through the Flam Gorge was breathtaking.
-We plan to return there next March to ice climb the waterfalls and frozen seeps along the valley walls.
-Aurland was very sleepy and relaxing but the hikes from there were the best, so rugged and beautiful.
-We especially loved kayaking along the fjord opposite Aurland's shore, diving and swimming in the frigid waters at the base of 1000ft waterfalls there.
-We also chose to take the Express Ferry from Aurland to Bergen rather than return to Oslo through Flam and Myrdal.
-Doing so, we saw the entire length of the beautiful Sognefjord as a fitting end to our journey.
+We especially loved kayaking along the fjord opposite Aurland's shore, diving and swimming in the frigid waters at the base of thousand-foot waterfalls.
+We also chose to take the Express Ferry from Aurland to Bergen rather than return to Oslo through Flam and Myrdal, which meant we saw the entire length of the breathtaking Sognefjord as a fitting end to our journey.

 Best food and drink?

 The food was great.
 The best were the wonderful roadside markets and the buffets in Geilo and Finse.
-The beer and wine was a bit too expensive for us and we were hiking too hard to partake in anything but a small taste of the local brew.
+Beer and wine was a little expensive for our tastes and we were hiking too hard to do much more than sample a small taste of the local brew.
+The clear water that spills everywhere along the trails was clean and wonderful — we treated it with a UV light just in case, but it was some of the best water we've ever tasted.